 On 9th Dec 1967, The Doors appeared at the New Haven Arena in New Haven, Connecticut.
 Before the show, a policeman found singer Jim Morrison making out with an 18-year-old girl in a backstage shower and, after an argument, the policeman sprayed Mace in Morrison’s face.

-Once on stage, Morrison tells the story of the backstage episode and starts taunting the police, who drag him off the stage and arrest him.
+Once on stage, Morrison told the story of the backstage episode and started taunting the police, who dragged him off the stage and arrested him.
 The crowd riots, leaving the venue in disarray.
 Many are arrested.
-Later, over 100 protestors gathered at the police station in demonstration and more arrests were made.
+Later, over 100 protestors gathered at the police station in a demonstration and more arrests were made.

 Other well-documented incidents include Morrison being arrested and charged with public drunkenness after harassing a security guard at a Las Vegas adult movie theatre in 1968.
 I think the singer was on a bender because the following night, after a gig at The Pussy Cat A Go Go in Vegas, Morrison taunted a security guard in the parking lot by pretending to smoke a joint, resulting in a fight.
-The police arrived and arrested Morrison and charged him with vagrancy, public drunkenness, and failure to possess sufficient identification (and anything else they could think of).
+The police arrived and arrested Morrison and charged him with vagrancy, public drunkenness, and failure to possess sufficient identification.

 Later in the year on the band’s first European tour, The Doors were forced to perform as a trio at a concert in Amsterdam after the singer collapsed while dancing during Jefferson Airplane’s performance who were on the same bill.